lbarasti/lbarasti.github.io/content/post/game_of_life.md

 ## Further reading
 * In case you missed it, here is the [original article](https://web.stanford.edu/class/sts145/Library/life.pdf) where Conway's Game of Life was introduced.
-* *Towards data science* offers an [exhaustive coverage]((https://towardsdatascience.com/from-scratch-the-game-of-life-161430453ee3)) of both dense and sparse implementations of Conway's Game of Life in Python and in Haskel.
+* *Towards data science* offers an [exhaustive coverage]((https://towardsdatascience.com/from-scratch-the-game-of-life-161430453ee3)) of both dense and sparse implementations of Conway's Game of Life in Python and in Haskell.
 * If you'd like to know more about the Crystal programming language, then you can check out [this page](https://crystal-lang.org/).

 ##